PercyODI/stage2_public/003 - JavaScript.md

 1. Allow users to un-complete a completed to-do item
 1. Allow users to delete any to-do item
 1. Allow users to create a new user
+1. Allow users to assign and reassign users to a to-do item
 1. All actions should be done through the API, so changes are persisted.
 1. Show the list of items left to do
 1. Show the list of items that have been completed